nortikin/sverchok/README.md

    Enable permanently in the startup.blend using `Ctrl + U` and `Save User Settings` from the Addons menu.

 -  _Upgrade Sverchok on fly_
-   Use button `Check for new version` in sverchok panel in node editor (press `N` for panel)
+   Use button `Check for new version` in sverchok panel in node editor (press `N` for panel).
+   Press `Update Sverchok` button.
    And at the end press `F8` button to reload addons.
-In next blender run in panel will appear new version number
+In next blender run in panel will appear new version number.

 ###Troubleshooting Installation Errors